 Sample cover letter and a matching resume made with our builder: See 20+ templates and create your cover letter here.

-To read a more comprehensive guide on cover letter writing, see our cover letter 101: Cover Letter—The Best Samples & How to Write Yours
+To read a more comprehensive guide on cover letter writing, see our cover letter 101: Cover Letter— How to Write Yours

 Writing a cover letter for a journalist internship?
 Switch over to Internship Cover Letter Examples & a Writing Guide